msprev/panzer/README.rst

         template/
         shared/

-Within each directory, each executable has its named subdirectory:
+Within each directory, each executable should have a named subdirectory:

 ::